 \section{Acknowledgments}

 I used AI tools in the preparation of this paper.
 This included preparation of references in biblatex format, review of relevant psychological literature for understanding experimental variables, querying regarding modeling issues, suggesting R code for data file preparation, and obtaining latex code for tables and equations.
-I also generated three paragraphs of text which were heavily edited prior to finalizing the paper.
+I generated three paragraphs of text which were heavily edited prior to finalizing the paper.
 I also used AI to revise a handful of individual sentences.